 Norman Huynh is currently the Harold and Arlene Schnitzer Associate Conductor of the Oregon Symphony.
-Now in his second season, he is responsible for conducting masterworks, family and education concerts, as well as covering all classical concerts.
-Norman recently stepped in last minute with the Oregon Symphony on their opening classical subscription concert of the 17-18 season with Augustin Hadelich and Beethoven’s Violin Concerto.
+Now in his third season, he is responsible for conducting an array of concerts including classical subscription, film, education, family and specials.
+He has filled in last minute on numerous occasions, conducting Augustin Hadelich for the 18/19 season opening concert; and worked closely with Yefim Bronfman on Beethoven’s Fourth Piano Concerto.

-Prior to moving to Oregon, Norman served as the Assistant Conductor for the Portland Symphony Orchestra in Maine from 2013-2016.
-Through this position, he visited over sixty schools and implemented Symphony and Spirits, a series that has brought over 500 new concert-goers under the age of forty to PSO performances.
-In his final season, Norman was notified last minute to conduct a masterworks concert which the Portland Press Herald stated, "Overall, he had the orchestra sounding warm and robust, and he created a strong parting impression of a young conductor with clear ability and a strong interpretive will.."
+Prior to Oregon, Norman was the Assistant Conductor for the Portland Symphony Orchestra in Maine from 2013-2016.
+Through this position, he visited over sixty schools and implemented Symphony and Spirits: a series that continues to bring over 500 new concert-goers under the age of forty to the PSO.
+In his final season, Norman stepped in to conduct a masterworks concert; The Portland Press Herald stated, "he had the orchestra sounding warm and robust, and he created a strong parting impression of a young conductor with clear ability and a strong interpretive will.."

 In 2012, Norman co-founded the Occasional Symphony, an organization that spreads orchestral music throughout the city of Baltimore.
-Occasional Symphony performs on holidays by presenting innovative programs that resonate with its eclectic venue (such as a concert celebrating Dr. Seuss’ birthday in a children’s museum or a silent-film Halloween concert in an abandoned church).
+Occasional Symphony performs on holidays by presenting innovative programs that resonate with its eclectic venue.
 One of Norman’s greatest passions is educating the next generation of musicians and music lovers.
 With an extensive background in music education, he develops youth concerts to provide a tailored and meaningful experience for concertgoers of all ages.
 His performances have been nationally broadcasted on American Public Media's Performance Today.

-Norman studied orchestral conducting at the Peabody Institute of the Johns Hopkins University working with Gustav Meier, Markand Thakar, Edward Polochick and Marin Alsop.
-He received his B.S. in Music Education at the University of Alabama.
+Norman studied orchestral conducting at the Peabody Institute of the Johns Hopkins University working with Gustav Meier, Markand Thakar, and Marin Alsop.
 Previous teachers include John Ratledge, Demondrae Thurman and Adrian Gnam.